BenedictusAryo/local-gitops-kube-config/README.md

 - Ability to version and roll back infrastructure separately from applications
 - Better alignment with organizational responsibilities

+## Multiple Environments

+This repository supports multiple deployment environments:

+- **dev**: Local development environment (default)
+- **prod**: Production-like environment with high availability settings

+For detailed information on deploying to different environments, see the [Environments Guide](./ENVIRONMENTS.md).

 ## CI/CD Workflow

 The GitOps workflow implemented in this project follows these steps: